tianrui-qi/CS2340C_Team24/SOLID_GRASP/README.md

 # SOLID/GRASP
-This directory will be used later in the semester for your group assignments related to SOLID/GRASP.
+This directory will be used later in this semester for your group assignments related to SOLID/GRASP.